Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 For example, if you have a 50-inch screen, then your ideal viewing distance will be:

-The following table shows a range of standard screen sizes and suggests a minimum and maximum viewing distance.
+The following table shows a range of standard screen sizes and suggests a minimum and maximum distance.
+I’ve rounded the numbers a little to make it easier to read:

+You can use this as a guideline when placing your TV and furniture in the room.
 You can also use the TV viewing distance calculator at the top of this page to calculate these numbers for you.

 2. Calculating TV Screen Size from Your Viewing Distance

-The viewing distance from the screen is limited in many rooms, and there aren’t too many places to put the TV and home theater seating.
+Alternatively, you can look at this from the other direction.
+Start with your viewing distance, then work out a good screen size.
+The distance from the screen is limited in many rooms, and there are only so many places to put the TV and home theater seating.

 Therefore, estimating how far from the TV you will be sitting can give you a rough idea of the best screen size for that room.